NYPL/drb-etl-pipeline/README.md

 All services share a single entry point in `main.py` file.
 This script dynamically imports available processes from the `processes` directory and executes the selected process.
 This script accepts the following arguments (these can also be displayed by running `python main.py --help`)

-- `--process` The name of the process to execute.
+- `--process`/`-p` The name of the process to execute.
 This should be the name of the process class
-- `--environment` The environment in which to execute the process.
+- `--environment`/`-e` The environment in which to execute the process.
 This controls which set of environment variables are loaded from the `config` directory, and should be set to `local` for local development
-- `--ingestType` Applicable for processes that fetch records from external sources.
+- `--ingestType`/`-i` Applicable for processes that fetch records from external sources.
 Generally three settings are available (see individual processes for their own settings): `daily`, `complete` and `custom`
-- `--inputFile` Used with the `custom` ingest setting provides a local file of records to import
+- `--inputFile`/`-f` Used with the `custom` ingest setting provides a local file of records to import
-- `--startDate` Also used with the `custom` ingest setting, sets a start point for a period to query or ingest records
+- `--startDate`/`-s` Also used with the `custom` ingest setting, sets a start point for a period to query or ingest records
-- `--limit` Limits the total number of rows imported in a single process
+- `--limit`/`-l` Limits the total number of rows imported in a single process
-- `--offset` Skips the first `n` rows of an import process
+- `--offset`/`-o` Skips the first `n` rows of an import process
-- `--singleRecord` Accepts a single record identifier for the current process and imports that record only.
+- `--singleRecord`/`-r` Accepts a single record identifier for the current process and imports that record only.
 Setting this will ignore `ingestType`, `limit` and `offset`.

 To set up a local environment there is a special process to initialize a database and search cluster which is the `DevelopmentSetupProcess`.
 However, it's recommended to run the `DevelopmentSetupProcess` and `APIProcess` at the same time to build the most efficient local environment.
 Before running a command, it's required to set these config variables in the sample-compose.yaml file: